 Question Management response What arrangements does the Council have in place to prevent and detect non-compliance with laws and regulations?
-Internal Audit, Democratic Services and Legal Services are always vigilant in ensuring compliance with laws and regulations.
+Internal Audit and Corporate Law & Assurance Team are always vigilant in ensuring compliance with laws and regulations.
 The council has policies and procedures with govern staff activity and member decision-making and activity is governed by the Constitution.
 The council's audit activity specifically considers governance issues and involves lawyers where necessary.
 In the past year, the council has adopted a new legal model which includes a General Counsel role to support the council's lawfulness.
-From 1 April 2017, this model will include a weekly update on key legal issues to ensure that officers are updated on changes to legislation and case law.
-The implementation of a new legal model will also drive changes through 2017 around mandating legal advice in certain circumstances.
+The Office of the General Counsel prepares a weekly update on key legal issues to ensure that officers are updated on changes to legislation and case law.
+The implementation of the new model has included the proactive management of legal risks with Corporate Directors on a number of key areas including around the preparation of the Capital programme.
 Democratic Services have established processes around decision-making that consider the lawfulness of proposals and escalate to the General Counsel where required.
 The Procurement team work closely with Directorates to ensure compliance with EU procurement laws.
 How does management gain assurance that all relevant laws and regulations have been complied with?
 As above, plus 1:1 supervision between managers and their direct reports, plus the Corporate Directors Annual Governance Statement, as well as external reviews e.g. OFSTED.
-The new General Counsel role (a solicitor) sits on the council's Corporate Management Team, Corporate Board and advises the Governance and Audit Committee and the Full County Council.
+The new General Counsel role (a solicitor) sits on the council's Corporate Management Team, Corporate Board and advises the Governance and Audit Committee, Policy and Resources Cabinet Committee and the Full County Council.
 The attendance of the General Counsel ensures an early discussion of key legal issues on strategic items.
-The Corporate Law and Assurance team also support divisional management teams with commissioning appropriate legal advice.
+The Office of the General Counsel also support divisional management teams with commissioning appropriate legal advice.